Student Health Services

 Many well-intentioned people go on fad or crash diets to start the new year but by the end of January, they've fallen into their old eating habits.
 Try a more balanced approach to changing your diet by committing to reasonable goals such as cooking and eating at home more often, cutting down on processed foods and practicing portion control.

 FGCU Student Health Services offers no cost dietetic counseling through the services of a Registered Dietitian available for appointments Mondays - Call 239-590-7966 for an appointment.

 Staying healthy means moving your body---vigorously and regularly, which can be more difficult when classes begin and it's dark outside in the evenings.
-FGCU offers several fitness options by visiting their website and their many fitness activities and programs. http://www.fgcu.edu/CampusRec/index.html
+FGCU offers many fitness activities and programs.
+Please visit FGCU Athletics and Campus Recreation for more information.

 Drinking eight, 8oz. glasses of water per day has all sorts of physical benefits.
 This habit can assist you in maintaining a balance of body fluids, keeping you healthy inside and out.
 Drinking this amount of water can also stave off hunger pains and helps maintain digestive health.
 To stay hydrated, water is the best, but juices, tea, and milk and even coffee are good alternatives.
 Stay away from alcohol which can actually contribute to dehydration.

 A good night's sleep can be elusive in today's world that's filled with reasons to stay up late and wake up early.
 Try to follow a regular sleep schedule—even on the weekends—and a consistent bedtime routine.
 Avoid caffeine and large meals late in the day or in the hours just before bedtime.
 Create a dark, quiet bedroom environment with moderate temperatures to encourage sleep.